AdaCore/training_material/courses/rust_essentials/170_iterators/04-helper_methods.rst

 Getting an Iterator - "iter()"
 --------------------------------

-* Collections itsekf us not an iterator
+* Collections itself us not an iterator

   * Call :rust:`.iter()` to create iterator